Total Nonstop Action Wrestling: X Division

 The X Division is known for its high-flying, high-risk style matches.
 While most wrestlers who perform are under 220 lb, thus being cruiserweights, Impact would emphasize the high-risk nature of the moves that these wrestlers perform by removing all restraints from competing in the X Division and allowing wrestlers to perform almost stunt-like moves.
 Because of this, wrestlers such as Samoa Joe, billed at 280 lb, Kurt Angle, billed at 230 lb, and Abyss, billed at 350 lb, have also competed in the division.
-The slogan "It's not about weight limits, it's about no limits" has been famously used to describe the division.
+The slogan "It's not about weight limits, it's about no limits" has been used throughout the years to describe the division.

 In August 2011, a 225 lb weight limit was introduced, though it was quietly repealed in March 2012.
 Further changes introduced in March 2013, including a weight limit of 230 lbs, and all matches being contested as triple threat matches, were also repealed in August.